lenelise/IN1010_Generic_containers/README.md

 - Prioritetskoe: a priority queue where elements in the list must implement the interface `Comparable`
 - IndeksertListe: An indexed list.

 The project was Assingment 2 in the course IN1010 at University of Oslo spring 2024.
+Because of this the class, variable and method names are Norwegian.

 ## Installation